Robotics PhD Student at Columbia Univeristy

 B.S., Mechanical Engineering w/ Minor in Robotics | Carnegie Mellon University (2021)

-[Oct 2024] - Presented at the 3rd Workshop on Mobile Manipulation and Embodied Intelligence (MOMA.v3)
+[Oct 2024] - Presented at the 3rd Workshop on Mobile Manipulation and Embodied Intelligence (MOMA.v3) at IROS 2024

 [May 2022] - Presented paper on minimally actuated quasi-passive walker at ICRA 2022!
 Also featured in IEEE Spectrum